Arnifabiziagne/Panorama/README.md

   - Create the conda environnement : conda env create -f panorama_graph.yaml
   - Make launcher executable (linux) : chmod +x launcher.sh
 - Launch the tool :
-  - Easy way : just execute launcher : ./launcher.sh on linux or ./launcher.bat on windows and go to http://localhost:8050
+  - Execute launcher : ./launcher.sh on linux or ./launcher.bat on windows and go to http://localhost:8050
-  - Manual way :
-      - Load conda environnement : conda activate panorama_graph
-      - Run index.py (python index.py) and go to http://localhost:8050
+  - To launch on an other port, just specify the porty after.
+For example, to launch on port 8051 : ./launcher.sh 8051 or ./launcher.bat 8051.
 - Prepare database (IHM)
   - Go to "DB management" page, give a name to your container (e.g. DB_my_species_PGGB) and click on "Create new DB"
-  - If no data (dump or csv) where in the ./data/import directory, load GFA data by selecting GFA file (if the file concerns only a single chromosome it is required to set the chromosome name)
+  - If no data (dump or csv) present in the ./data/import directory, load GFA data by selecting GFA file (if the file concerns only a single chromosome it is required to set the chromosome name)
   - Load annotations by selecting the file and the genome related.
 Before to load annotations it is required that indexex are fully created (after creating data or loading GFA the indexes are automatically created but if data are big it requires some time)
   Once data are loaded the tool can be ued (see quick pages description).
 - Prepare database (command line):
   - It is possible to prepare database with command lines : go into neo4j_install directory and run the script (replace $container_name with the desired name) : bash ./setup_neo4j.sh --container-name $container_name

+###Tips
+  For big pangenome, it is recommended to generate csv files before creation the database.
+In this case, on the DB management page, select the gfa file and click on "Generate CSV Import file".
+Once the csv are generated, click on "Create new DB".

 ## Quick pages description
   The menu allow to navigate on differents pages :